Natrone Brooks

-Natrone Brooks (born December 11, 1999) is an American professional football cornerback and kickoff returner for the Atlanta Falcons of the National Football League (NFL).
+Natrone Brooks (born December 11, 1999) is an American professional football cornerback for the Detroit Lions of the National Football League (NFL).
 He played college football for the Southern Miss Golden Eagles.

 Early life

 Brooks grew up in Starkville, Mississippi and attended Starkville High School.
 During his high school career, he played in 40 games where he recorded 136 total tackles (88 solo and 48 assisted), 13 tackles for loss, one sack and six interceptions.
 He was a three-star rated recruit and originally committed to play college football at the University of Memphis but would later commit to Copiah–Lincoln Community College.

 College career

 Copiah–Lincoln CC

 During Brooks' true freshman season in 2018, he recorded 24 total tackles (19 solo and five assisted), two interceptions and one tackle for loss.
 During the 2019 season, he played in nine games, finishing the season with 35 total tackles (26 solo and nine assisted), 5.5 tackles for loss and one fumble recovery.

 Brooks announced that he would transfer to Southern Miss.